-Conveniently, Happy Adventure Tours offers kayak rentals just across from the Visitor Center.
+Conveniently, Happy Adventure Tour just across from the Visitor Center, offers kayak rentals, among there other Newfoundland tours.
 Sign us up!
 And why not plan a full-day of activities for the next day while we’re at it?
 (More on that later).

 As we put on our life vests and splash skirts, we tried to remember if we’d ever actually been kayaking before.
 We had definitely been canoeing a few times.
 But I couldn’t remember wearing one of those funky skirts before, so was it actually our first time?
 Buddy swore it wasn’t.
 “We went that one time in Florida,” he said with confidence.